openSUSE/netboot-rpi3b/README.md

 So, what does this `netboot-rpi3b` program do?
 It monitors network traffic for DHCP requests from the buggy Raspberry Pi 3 Model B firmware.
-If one is received, it a packet is sent to the requesting Raspberry Pi 0.6 s after the DHCP request.
-This first packet ensures that the DHCP attempt will not aborted prematurely.
+If one is received, a packet is sent to the requesting Raspberry Pi 0.6 s after the DHCP request.
+This first packet ensures that the DHCP attempt will not abort prematurely.
 Then a second packet is sent 1.2 s after the DHCP request.
 This second packet triggers successful completion of the transaction.
 The mask ROM code then initiates TFTP transfer.